Jupyter Notebooks

 To run your newly created notebook on Open OnDemand (see above), take note of the path that the

-that was printed during the conda create
+environment location: that was printed during the conda create output:

 Enter this path into the Path to Jupyter Virtual Environment field in Open OnDemand: